JGBs gain on cue from firmer U.S. Treasuries after UK vote

-TOKYO, June 9 Japanese government bonds gained on Friday, with yields taking cue from U.S. Treasuries and pulling away from the previous session's multi-month highs.
+TOKYO, June 9 (Reuters) - Japanese government bonds gained on Friday, with yields taking cue from U.S. Treasuries and pulling away from the previous session's multi-month highs.

 The 10-year cash JGB yield shed 1.5 basis points to 0.050 percent, after rising as high as 0.075 in the previous session, its highest since mid-March.